ericadamski/WhatDoWeNeedToKnowToElect-Netlogo/ProjectPlan.md

     population sizes of 10, 50 and 100 ( run 20 random graphs on each population size )
     upper limit on time 10, 000 ticks. ( ticks will simulate 1 seconds ) ( can possibly change )
   ```
+  * Comparison of the papers model to our model
+    * Msg Passing Model -> added distance
+    * Process IDs -> same
+    * Port Labeling -> same
+    * Graph Labeling -> same
+    * Distributed Algorithm -> same with mention of addition of distance maybe
+    * Execution Representaion -> same
+    * Algorithm Properties -> same
+    * Knowledge -> same
+    * Remains Universal -> give explanation
+  ( For all same above restate in your own words the general idea )
 * Body :
   * Analyize multiple runs of the leader election algorithm, plot number of nodes, number of ticks, number of messages
     * Generate Statistics, avg, std.dev, mean, etc, that describe our tests
   * Change the base algorithm ( restate the algorithm in sudo code here! ) to include distance between nodes ( instead of distance = 1 ) run the same tests as above, with randomly generated graphs
     * Generate and analyize the statistcs of the modified algorithm, if this algorithm doesn't work, we should give a short proof about why.
+    * See in paper 'A Necessary and Sufficient Condition' -> how it will help prove our hypothesis
 * Conclusion : Link back to main paper abstract, compare or prove why our test did or did not work
+  * how this relates to real world

+* Sources -> obviously the research paper